ecomfe/veui-docs/one/docs/en-US/components/column.md

 Displays the value keyed by the [`field`](#props-field) prop inside the sub row data, which is `data[i].children[j]` of the parent table.

-The slot scope properties are the same as each item inside `children`, with an extra `index: number`, which denotes the index within the row data.
+The slot props are the same as each item inside `children`, with an extra `index: number`, which denotes the index within the row data.

 :::warning
 The `sub-row` slot of `Column` will be ignored when content is provided for `Table`'s [`sub-row`](./table#slots-sub-row) slot.